 Origin and History

 Umbrella cockatoos are native to the tropics of Indonesia.
-These birds were originally found on the Maluku Islands in the central and northern parts of the archipelago, though they have been introduced to a number of the other islands over the years.
+These birds originally hail from the Maluku Islands in the central and northern parts of the archipelago.
+They are now commonly found throughout all Indonesia.

 Umbrella Cockatoo Colors and Markings

 Umbrella cockatoos are primarily white with a pure white crest.
 When courting a mate, agitated, excited, scared, or even just frustrated, its crest will raise into an impressive umbrella-like fan.
 It can also be a peculiar way to express curiosity at something new and, quite often, is a warning that the bird wants to be left alone.
 It's also a good warning sign that the bird may bite if approached.

 The underside of their wing and tail feathers are a pale yellow color that looks beautiful when in flight.

 Although the coloring of males and females is mostly the same, males are distinctly larger.
 Males have broader heads and larger beaks.
 Umbrella cockatoos have black beaks and gray or black feet.
 Some exhibit a tinge of light blue in the rings around their eyes.
 The irises of males are usually dark brown, appearing nearly black.
 A mature female usually has reddish-brown irises.

 Umbrella cockatoos are large birds that need a large cage and play area.
 Get an enclosure that is as large as possible, since these birds do not enjoy containment.
 This species may act out or become very unhappy in a tight space, which can lead to self-mutilation or illness.

 Diurnal birds, umbrella cockatoos require uninterrupted sleep every night for 10 to 12 hours.
 Good sleep is essential for maintaining their health and wellbeing.